project-copacetic/copacetic/website/docs/quick-start.md

     If an instance doesn't exist or that instance doesn't support all the features copa needs the next will be attempted.
 Please see [custom buildkit addresses](custom-address.md) for more information.

-    After setup the buildkit instance, run the following command to patch the image:
+    After setting up the buildkit instance, run the following command to patch the image:

     ```bash
     copa patch -r nginx.1.21.6.json -i docker.io/library/nginx:1.21.6